Regardless of how you plan to use it, there's a smart way to get a $3,000 loan.

 While government policy and lenders' business and profit models are factors in determining your individual interest rate, you, the customer, also play a large role.

-You should expect a competitive rate if you have a good credit score (a FICO score between 670 and 739) based on factors like your bill-paying history and credit utilization rate.
+You should expect a competitive rate if you have a good credit score (a FICO score between 670 and 739) based on factors like your payment history and credit utilization.

-If you have a poor credit history (a FICO score below 580), expecting a rate more than double that of someone with excellent credit (a FICO score of 800 or higher) is not unreasonable.
+If you have a poor credit score (a FICO score below 580), you're likely to get a rate more than double that of someone with excellent credit (a FICO score of 800 or higher).

 If you have poor credit, you could pay more than twice the amount of interest over the life of your loan than someone with excellent credit.